Social Media General Best Practices

 Promote Your Social Media

 Allow time for the number of followers to grow and increase the visibility of the site by adding appropriate icon links to your Web page.
 Icons should be secondary to the University logo and department name.
-Encourage others to become fans/followers/commenters.
+Encourage others to become /followers/commenters.

 Respect university time and property